Jun 30, 2017|

 Exploring Fort Castillo de Felipe

 Julio, our guide, picked us up and took us to Fort Castillo de Felipe, probably the best-engineered fort I’ve ever seen.
-Built in the 1500s, it is probably the reason the people in Colombia don’t speak English.
+Built-in the 1500s, it is probably the reason the people in Colombia don’t speak English.
 It’s on a 130-foot high hill strategically towering over the city.
-In 1741 the English Navy with 23,000 men and 2,000 cannons, were defeated by 3,000 Spanish troops.
+In 1741 the English Navy with 23,000 men and 2,000 cannons, was defeated by 3,000 Spanish troops.
 To add insult to injury, there is a plaque brought with the British to the battle that celebrates the English victory over Spain.
 That’s how certain they were, that they would be victorious.
 One more insult to that injury, the victorious Spanish commander Don Blas had one leg, one arm, and one eye.
 So because of the victory, Colombians speak Spanish instead of English.
 Julio has been a tour guide for 40 years and had many stories.
 He described the complex labyrinth of tunnels in the fort, some for sleeping and some for hiding and attacking the enemy.
 One tunnel goes under the water surrounding the fort to the walled city.
 Our guide was the last to have to cross underground from this tunnel, without light to the old town.
-Water began seeping from the walls and at one point he was waist deep in water.
+Water began seeping from the walls and at one point he was waist-deep in water.
 He still has nightmares 40 yrs later.
 He had to do it as a final test as a guide.
 It was approximately 250 yards, he attempted to give up but was forced back.
 It took him 2 1/2 hrs to cross, in utter darkness.

 San Pedro de Majagua